pieroproietti/penguins-eggs/README.md

 **DISCLAIM:** using this new feathures can be dangerous for your data:
 * ```syncfrom``` replace all users homes and all servers homes with data from the luck-eggs-backup, Force this data in not appropriate system can easily end in a long disaster recovery;
 * I want stress you again on the fact we are working with a **live filesystem** mounted binded to the **REAL filesystem**.
 This mean who removing a directory under the nest, usually ```/nest/ovarium/filesystem.squashfs```, mean remove it from the REAL filesystem.
-So, if something went wrong during the iso production and You remain with live filesystem again binded, the shortest way to solve the problem is sumply to reboot.
+So, if something went wrong during the iso production and You remain with live filesystem again binded, the shortest way to solve the problem is simply reboot.

 ### krill
 Starting with eggs 8.0.0 I included a new CLI installer named krill. krill let you to install your system in a nice CLI interface using the same, configuration created by eggs for [calamares](calamares.io).
 This lead to have "about the same" experience installing, from old distros to new one and for GUI and CLI.
 To force using krill in place of calamares in a GUI system just: **sudo eggs install --cli**